FAQs

 How can Northgate be justified from an environmental and sustainability perspective?

 Northgate is not a new shopping centre.
-It will be a new a new market and leisure destination in the heart of Chester, combining open streets, parades and plazas that will integrate seamlessly with the surrounding parts of the city and build on the success of the adjacent Storyhouse cultural centre.
+It is a new a new market and leisure destination in the heart of Chester, combining open streets, parades and plazas that will integrate seamlessly with the surrounding parts of the city and build on the success of the adjacent Storyhouse cultural centre.

-We have designed Northgate to be a unique development in the borough, fit for the future and adaptable to future needs.
+We designed Northgate to be a unique development in the borough, fit for the future and adaptable to future needs.
 Sustainability has been at the heart of the planning and design process.

 The scheme achieved BREEAM Very Good certification of the assessment of the environmental, social and economic sustainability performance, using standards developed by the Building Research Establishment, one of the world’s leading building science centres.